 - (a) The lease will be amended to reflect all changes in family composition. - (b) If, for any reason, any member of the household ceases to reside in the unit, the lease will be amended by drawing a line through the person's name.
-The head of household and SAHA will be required to initial and date the change. - (c) If a new household member is approved by SAHA to reside in the unit, the person's name, age, birthdate, and relationship to the head of household will be added to the lease.
-The head of household and
+The head of household and Opportunity Home will be required to initial and date the change.

-- SAHA will be required to initial and date the change.
-If the new member of the household is an adult, s/he will also be required to sign and date the lease. - (d) Any change to the head of household requires a new lease to be executed. - (e) Policies governing when and how changes in family composition must be reported are contained in Chapter 9, Reexaminations.
+- (c) If a new household member is approved by Opportunity Home to reside in the unit, the person's name, age, birthdate, and relationship to the head of household will be added to the lease.
+The head of household and Opportunity Home will be required to initial and date the change.
+If the new member of the household is an adult, they will also be required to sign and date the lease. - (d) Any change to the head of household requires a new lease to be executed. - (e) Policies governing when and how changes in family composition must be reported are contained in Chapter 9, Reexaminations.

-8.1.E SECURITY DEPOSITS [24 CFR 966.4(b)(5)]
+8.1.E Security Deposits [24 CFR 966.4(b)(5)]

-- (1) At the option of SAHA, the lease may require security deposits. - (2) The amount of the security deposit cannot exceed one month's rent or a reasonable fixed amount as determined by SAHA. - (3) SAHA may allow for gradual accumulation of the security deposit by the family, or the family may be required to pay the security deposit in full prior to occupancy. - (4) Subject to applicable laws, interest earned on security deposits may be refunded to the tenant after vacating the unit, or used for tenant services or activities. - (a) Residents must pay a security deposit to SAHA at the time of eligibility determination. - (i) For units at elderly / disabled developments, security deposit amount is \$150.00. - (ii) For units at general occupancy developments, security deposit amount is \$200.00. - (b) The amount must be paid in full unless a hardship for the applicant and an installment payment agreement have been granted. - (c) If the resident transfers to another unit, SAHA will transfer the security deposit to the new unit, unless the transfer is to a third party-managed property.
-The tenant will be billed for any maintenance or other charges due for the previous unit. - (d) SAHA will hold the security deposit for the period the family occupies the unit.
-SAHA will not use the security deposit for rent or other charges while the resident is living in the unit. - (e) Within thirty (30) days of move-out, SAHA will refund to the resident the amount of the security deposit, less any amount needed to pay the cost of unpaid rent, damages listed on the move-out inspection
+- (1) At the option of Opportunity Home, the lease may require security deposits. - (2) The amount of the security deposit cannot exceed one month's rent or a reasonable fixed amount as determined by Opportunity Home. - (3) Opportunity Home may allow for gradual accumulation of the security deposit by the family, or the family may be required to pay the security deposit in full prior to occupancy. - (4) Subject to applicable laws, interest earned on security deposits may be refunded to the tenant after vacating the unit, or used for tenant services or activities. - (a) Residents must pay a security deposit to Opportunity Home at the time of eligibility determination. - (i) For units at elderly / disabled developments, the security deposit amount is \$150.00. - (ii) For units at general occupancy developments, the security deposit amount is \$200.00. - (b) The amount must be paid in full unless a hardship for the applicant and an installment payment agreement have been granted. - (c) If the resident transfers to another unit, Opportunity Home will transfer the security deposit to the new unit, unless the transfer is to a third party-managed property.
+The tenant will be billed for any maintenance or other charges due for the previous unit.

-- report that exceed normal wear and tear, and other charges due under the lease. - (f) SAHA will provide the resident with a written statement, which lists all charges made against the security deposit and any amounts still owed, if applicable, within thirty (30) business days of the move-out inspection.
-The statement will be sent to the resident's last known address in accordance with adverse action requirements under the SAHA Grievance Procedure.
-If the resident disagrees with the amount charged, the resident may dispute the charges through the grievance process. - (g) If the family requests a grievance hearing within the required timeframe, SAHA may not take action for nonpayment of the charges against the security deposit until the conclusion of the grievance process.
+- (d) Opportunity Home will hold the security deposit for the period the family occupies the unit.
+Opportunity Home will not use the security deposit for rent or other charges while the resident is living in the unit. - (e) Within 30 days of move-out, Opportunity Home will refund to the resident the amount of the security deposit, less any amount needed to pay the cost of unpaid rent, damages listed on the move-out inspection report that exceed normal wear and tear, and other charges due under the lease. - (f) Opportunity Home will provide the resident with a written statement, which lists all charges made against the security deposit and any amounts still owed, if applicable, within 30 business days of the move-out inspection.
+The statement will be sent to the resident's last known address in accordance with adverse action requirements under the Opportunity Home Grievance Procedure.
+If the resident disagrees with the amount charged, the resident may dispute the charges through the grievance process. - (g) If the family requests a grievance hearing within the required timeframe, Opportunity Home may not take action for nonpayment of the charges against the security deposit until the conclusion of the grievance process.

-8.1.F PAYMENTS UNDER THE LEASE
+8.1.F Payments Under the Lease